-The Center for Translational Applications of Nanoscale Multiferroic Systems (TANMS) is a 10-year program focused on miniaturizing electromagnetic devices using a three-pillar strategy involving research, translation, and education.
-The research strategy engages the best researchers from the six TANMS campuses (UCLA, UC Berkeley, Cornell University, California State University, Northridge, Northeastern University, and University of Texas at Dallas) to understand and develop new nanoscale multiferroic devices.
-The fundamental research activities work synergistically with the center's industrial partners to translate the concepts into applications such as memory, antennae, and motors.
+TANMS is a 10-year program focused on miniaturizing electromagnetic devices using a three-pillar strategy involving research, translation, and education.
+The research strategy engages the best researchers from the six TANMS campuses (California State University, Northridge; Cornell University; Northeastern University; UC Berkeley; UCLA; and University of Texas at Dallas) to understand and develop new nanoscale multiferroic devices.
+The fundamental research activities work synergistically with the center's 13 industrial partners to translate the concepts into applications such as memory, antennas, and motors.
 These research and translational efforts rely on a workforce of postgraduate, graduate, undergraduate, and K-12 students that also help educate the next generation of engineering leaders.
-TANMS promotes an inclusive atmosphere, producing a more innovative and diverse research environment compared to monolithic center cultures.
+TANMS promotes an inclusive atmosphere, producing a more innovative and diverse research environment compared to conventional engineering center cultures.

-Center of Excellence for Green Nanotechnologies
+Center of Excellence for Green Nanotechnologies (CEGN)